lkoponen/gcc2018-week-3/git_commands.md

 ## Remove
 ### To delete staged changes (or revert back to previous saved state)
 This will move your changes from being staged to just being tracked.
 `git checkout <file name>` for single document
 `git checkout .` for all documents

 ### To remove changes from staging area
 This will make it as if you never staged those changes.
 `git reset HEAD <file name>`

 ### To delete a file completely
-This will delete the file, as well as push the deletion into the staging environment `git rm <file name>`
+This will delete the file, as well as push the deletion into the staging environment.
+`git rm <file name>`

 ### To delete a branch